How To Convert Odds To Probability

 Logistic regression may give a headache initially.
 While the structure and idea is the same as “normal” regression, the interpretation of the b’s (ie., the regression coefficients) can be more challenging.

-This post provides a convenience function for converting the output of the glm function to a probability.
-Or more generally, to convert logits (that’s what spit out by glm) to a probabilty.
+function to a probability.
+Or more generally, to convert logits (that’s what spit out by glm

 Note1: The objective of this post is to explain the mechanics of logits.
 There are more convenient tools out there.
 (Thanks to Jack’s comment who made me adding this note.)